UserEdmund/SwimmingPool/README.md

-# This project is based on Yolov5 + StrongSORT
+# This project is based on Yolov5 + DeepSORT

+The baseline YoloV5 repo is forked from  https://github.com/ultralytics/yolov5/

-The baseline repo is forked from  https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet
+The baseline DeepSORT repo is forked from  https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet

 For Yolov5 DeepSort OSNet bugs and feature requests please visit [GitHub Issues](https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet/issues).
 For business inquiries or professional support requests please send an email to: yolov5.deepsort.pytorch@gmail.com